Arizona: Film

 Several major Hollywood films, such as Billy Jack, U Turn, Waiting to Exhale, Just One of the Guys, Can't Buy Me Love, Bill & Ted's Excellent Adventure, The Scorpion King, The Banger Sisters, Used Cars, and Raising Arizona have been made there (as have many Westerns).
 The 1993 science fiction movie Fire in the Sky, based on a reported alien abduction in the town of Snowflake, was set in Snowflake.
 It was filmed in the Oregon towns of Oakland, Roseburg, and Sutherlin.

 The 1974 film Alice Doesn't Live Here Anymore, for which Ellen Burstyn won the Academy Award for Best Actress, and also starring Kris Kristofferson, was set in Tucson.
 The climax of the 1977 Clint Eastwood film The Gauntlet takes place in downtown Phoenix.
 The final segments of the 1984 film Starman take place at Meteor Crater outside Winslow.
 The Jeff Foxworthy comedy documentary movie Blue Collar Comedy Tour was filmed almost entirely at the Dodge Theatre.
-Some of Alfred Hitchcock's classic film Psycho was shot in Phoenix, the ostensible home town of the main character.
+Some of Alfred Hitchcock's classic film Psycho was shot in Phoenix, the ostensible home town of the main character, Marion Crane.

 Some of the television shows filmed or set in Arizona include The New Dick Van Dyke Show, Medium, Alice, The First 48, Insomniac with Dave Attell, Cops, and America's Most Wanted.
 The TV sitcom Alice, which was based on the movie was set in Phoenix.
 Twilight had passages set in Phoenix at the beginning and the end of the film.